grapa-dev/grapa/README.md

 See getenv.

 ### $obj
 Several classes inherit $obj, such as $STR and $INT and $LIST.
-Functions that can be used accross the different data types are placed in the $obj class.
+Functions that can be used across the different data types are placed in the $obj class.
 Some of these functions may move to other classes.
 The $obj class is a general place to place functions as a starting point.
 For example, the setfloat and setfix functions may move to the $sys class.

 There is not much use in creating an $obj instance on it's own.